jeevan10017/Personal-Book-Shelf/README.md

 └── ...

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License

 ## Contact
 If you have any questions or feedback, please contact me at jeevankumarkorra2005@gmail.com.

-# Thank you for using the PersonalBook-Shelf App!
+# Thank you for using the Personal-Book-Shelf App!